-The Michigan Activity Pass program is a partnership between Michigan’s nearly 400 public libraries and 60 arts and cultural organizations.
-The program is designed to enhance the learning experience for people of all ages through books and other library materials, and to provide reduced cost or complimentary access to arts and cultural organizations across the state of Michigan, from Monroe to Mackinaw City to Marquette, and all points in between.
+The Michigan Activity Pass program is a partnership between Michigan’s nearly 400 public libraries and 414 arts and cultural organizations, state parks, campgrounds, museums, recreation areas and historic sites.
+The program is designed to enhance the learning experience for people of all ages through books and other library materials, and to provide reduced cost or complimentary access to such places across the state of Michigan, from Monroe to Mackinaw City to Marquette, and all points in between.
 For more information, click here .

-Our annual Summer Reading Program is open to all ages with registration beginning at the end of June.
-Adults, teens and kids receive prizes for reading and/or trying different services within the library.
-A final party for active participants is held in August.
+Our annual Summer Reading Program is open to all ages with registration beginning the last day of school for South Lyon schools.
+Adults, teens and kids receive prizes for reading throughout the summer.
+For more information, visit our events calendar here .